it-at-m/muc-patternlab-vue/README.md

 1. Create a new Folder under `./src/components`-Directory
 2. Create Vue-Component (with composition api) and index.ts-File which exports your component
 3. Add your new Component to `./src/components/index.ts`
-4. Create documentation for your component
-    1. Create at least one "Basic" demo at `./docs/components/demo/<your-component>`
+4. Create at least one story in storybook of your component by creating a `<MyComponent>.stories.ts`-File.
-    2. Create a doc-File for your component at `./docs/components/<your-component>.md`
-    3. Add your component doc to the sidebar at `./docs/.vitepress/config.ts`

 ### Using MDE5 Patternlab-Icons